dess-mannheim/SurveyGen/docs/guides/tutorial1.md

 df = create_one_dataframe(parsed_results)
 ```

-And now we get answers that are more aligned with the free text answers from before but also easily parsable responses.
-If you are interested in which Response Generation Methods reflect public opinion most closely and also which are most efficient to use, we encourage you to check out this paper: [Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models](https://arxiv.org/abs/2510.11586).
+And now we get answers that are more aligned with the free text answers from before and are also easily parsable.
+If you are interested in which Response Generation Methods reflect public opinion most closely and which are most efficient to use, we encourage you to check out this paper: [Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models](https://arxiv.org/abs/2510.11586).

 |interview_name|interview_item_id|question                                                                                                                                                                        |reasoning                                                                                  |answer                    |
 |--------------|-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|--------------------------|